-- Laboratory workers and those who work in manufacturing – long term medical conditions that develop because of exposure to hazardous chemicals.
+- Laboratory workers and those who work in manufacturing – long-term medical conditions that develop because of exposure to hazardous chemicals.

 In addition to providing workers in these industries with proper personal protective equipment, employers must also provide workers with appropriate training in order to minimise the risk of accidents and personal injuries.
 In most cases, adequate training is a key factor in preventing accidents and injuries in any workplace.

-Employers are required by law to conduct risk assessments of their workplace and provide all workers with the training necessary to perform their jobs safely without endangering themselves or other employees and workers.
+As mentioned earlier, employers are required by law to conduct risk assessments of their workplace and provide all workers with the training necessary to perform their jobs safely without endangering themselves or other employees and workers.

-- How to operate industrial machinery and equipment correctly;
+- How to operate industrial machinery and equipment correctly.

-- Proper techniques to use when lifting and putting down heavy items or large unwieldy objects;
+- Proper techniques to use when lifting and putting down heavy items or large unwieldy objects.

-- How to handle electrical equipment;
+- How to handle electrical equipment.

-- What to do in case of a fire;
+- What to do in case of a fire.

-- What to do in case of any other emergency;
+- What to do in case of any other emergency.

 - What to do and what not to do while at the workplace.